e271828e/Flight.jl/prototypes/kernel/NOTES.md

 there is nothing for the wide gate to admit and their pinned cells stand.
-**The `Simulation` gained a `build` field** — §14.3 says resolution takes the root node plus a `Build`, and the schema (declared fields, leaf types) lives nowhere else. **Slot totality is structural**, so the probe-value barrier bit
-immediately: every test whose model has root slots now authors them, which is most of the churn in this increment's diff.
+**The `Simulation` gained a `build` field** — §14.3 says resolution takes the root node plus a `Build`, and the schema (declared fields, leaf types) lives nowhere else. **Root-input totality is structural**, so the probe-value barrier bit immediately: every test whose model has root inputs now authors them, which is most of the churn in this increment's diff.
 The `condition(comp; kw)` idiom ships in `src/library.jl` as user material — `Plant`, `DiscreteIntegrator`, and `SampledLoop`/`Vehicle` composing them by pull — and no framework code knows the name exists.
 The `set_slot!` stand-in retires here; the two tests that genuinely needed a *mid-trajectory* direct write (the drain's